nformant1/AggregateInputs/README.md

 ![Screenshot](https://github.com/nformant1/AggregateInputs/blob/main/script_in_action.png)

 You see the txid as print-output in the script and it will appear in your tx list in your core wallet.

+I am not the author of rpc_connection.py - I will add the source, credit the creator etc. as soon as possible.
+I need to figure this out... sorry!